evkx/evkx.github.io/content/models/rivian/r1/r1s_dual-motor_awd_sp/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Sound system

 One type of sound system is available for the Rivian R1S Dual-Motor AWD SP.
 With the Rivian Elevation audio system, you get 22 speakers with a max system output of 1100 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 6 USB-C connections as standard.
 ## Lights